SAP-archive/cloud-workflow-codejam/exercises/06/readme.md

 # Exercise 06 - Exploring the API Hub and the Workflow API

-In this exercise you'll take a look at the details of the Workflow service API in the SAP API Business Hub, and use the API to create an instance of your `orderprocess` definition.
+In this exercise you'll take a look at the details of the Workflow service API in the SAP API Business Hub, and use the API to create an instance of your `orderprocess` definition, instead of doing it via the "Monitor Workflows" app.

 ## Steps

-After completing these steps you'll have set up an environment in the SAP API Business Hub that reflects the details of your personal trial account, and tried out a couple of API calls to start off a workflow via the API.
+After completing these steps you'll have set up an environment in the SAP API Business Hub that reflects the details of your trial account, and tried out a couple of API calls to start off a workflow via the API.

 ### 1. Log on to SAP API Business Hub